What Does My City Tax Bill Pay For

 |Total City of Brookfield Government Tax Bill ($365,000 assessed home)||$2,095|

 Figures are based on department budgets and net property tax levy, as included in the 2021 Adopted City of Brookfield Budget.

 How Do The Cost of These City Services Stack Up?

 The following are the cost of common goods and services purchased by many households:

 |Goods & Services||Cost|

 |Dinner for two "out" once per month||$900|

 |Broadband (cable modem) internet service||$840|

-On average, a Brookfield homeowner would spend more annually on cable television and broadband internet service than on the combined cost of police and fire protection, public works services, sanitation, community development, parks and recreation, the Brookfield Public Library, and general City administration.
+On average, a Brookfield homeowner would spend more annually on cable television and broadband internet service than on the combined cost of police and fire protection, public works services, sanitation, parks and recreation, the Brookfield Public Library, and general City administration.